Invite External Users to Your Rocket.Chat Server

 Federated user address format

-To invite a user from another federated server, you must use their full federated user ID:
+To invite a user from another federated server, you must use their full federated user ID as follows:

 @username:server.domain